-Many things are needing to be done in the landscape during April.
+Many other things are needing to be done in the landscape during April.

 Rhododendrons should have the flower trusses that are spent snapped off at the base as soon as they fade.
 Don’t wait until all the flowers have finished blooming to remove them because the plant will expend energy making seeds that would be better used to add new foliage when it has completed the bloom cycle.
 Fertilize them right after flowering with a rhododendron azalea camellia fertilizer now and then again in 30 days and a final time 30 days after that.
 The same treatment applies to azaleas when they are done blooming.

 If you haven’t fertilized yet, it is time to do it.
-With the moist ground and the cool temperatures it is an excellent time to fertilize your landscape.
+With the cool temperatures it is an excellent time to fertilize your landscape.
 An all purpose fertilizer will work for trees and shrubs.
 Citrus fertilizer for citrus trees.
 And an acid fertilizer for rhododendrons, azaleas and camellias as well as blueberries.
 Be sure to water your plants well the day before you apply the fertilizer.
 Never fertilize a dry plant.
 Nitrogen part of fertilizer moves with water and if the plant is dry, it can pull up too much nitrogen when you water after applying the fertilizer and burn the plant.
 If it is moist and the fertilizer is applied and watered in, the plant pulls it up slowly since it is not thirsty.

-Keep on top of the aphid problems and the fungus problems which might be worse than usual following a wet March.
+Keep on top of the aphid problems and the fungus.
 Spray with Neem oil or an insecticidal soap if you have aphids.
 Neem oil works as a fungicide too.

 I would recommend you start spraying your roses for fungus problems now before they appear.
-With the wet spring we are having fungus will be a problem.
 Use Neem oil or a fungicide on them on a regular basis to prevent the fungus from getting started.
 Neem oil will also act as an insecticide and prevent the aphid problem.
 We are starting to spray weekly here.

 Lawns should be fertilized with a lawn food, which will be high in nitrogen.
 You may want to over seed your lawn area to thicken it up a bit, and that can be done as long as your fertilizer does not have a weed control incorporated in the formula which would keep seed from sprouting.
 It is also a good time for starting a new lawn – before the weather heats up making it difficult to keep the area adequately dampened without having to sprinkle it every couple of hours or so.
 The same would apply to planting ground covers from flats – now is the time.